 As year-to-year financial information is accumulated on a consistent basis, changes in net position may be observed and used to analyze the changing financial position of the Authority as a whole.
-In the case of the Authority, assets and deferred outflows of resources exceed liabilities by \$401 million as of December 31, 2013, a \$25 million or 6% decrease from the prior year.
-This is a result of several factors.
-The Authority reduced total capital assets by \$46 million due to depreciation and amortization.
-After paying 2013 debt service, bonds and loans were reduced by \$20 million; these reductions were primarily funded by City, County, and State revenue sources.
-The deferred outflows of resources decreased \$44 million due to the accumulated decrease in fair value of hedging derivatives and decrease in deferred charges on bond refundings.
-The accumulated decrease in the fair value of hedging derivatives is offset by a corresponding decrease in liabilities.
+In the case of the Authority, assets and deferred outflows of resources exceed liabilities by \$376 million as of December 31, 2014, a \$25 million or 6% decrease from the prior year.
+This is a result of several factors:

+Assets decreased \$16 million, a net of the issuance of the new 2014 Bonds, which increased cash \$23.3 million, and the decrease in total capital assets by \$43 million due to depreciation and amortization.

+- The deferred outflows of resources decreased \$32 million due to the accumulated decrease in fair value of hedging derivatives and decrease in deferred charges on bond refundings.
+The accumulated decrease in the fair value of hedging derivatives is offset by a corresponding decrease in liabilities. - Liabilities, net of the fair value of hedging derivatives, also increased \$8 million due to an increase in accounts payable on construction projects for Heinz Field and the Convention Center and an increase in bonds payable due to the issuance of the 2014 Bonds.

 Unrestricted net position reports the amount of discretionary assets that an organization has to meet its obligations.
-The net position summary below shows that the unrestricted portion of net position is positive by \$341,000 due to the Authority revenues exceeding expenses for 2013.
+The net position summary below shows that the unrestricted portion of net position is positive by \$149,000.
 Additional information can be found in the "Economic Factors" section of the Management's Discussion and Analysis.